SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/Support_services_agreement.md

 This document sets out the terms of Skyline's Support Services for its Software (the "**Terms**").

 These Terms apply on all orders for Support Services placed at Skyline by the User.
-The User accepts these Terms when placing Support Services orders at Skyline.
-Any deviations from these Terms shall only be valid upon written agreement by Skyline, and any User terms on the same subject matter shall be deemed null and void.

 ## Definitions